lpdon/rviz_textured_meshes/README.md

 This is based on https://github.com/lucasw/rviz_textured_quads

 It was developed because (apparently) there is no open source RViz plugin which loads a mesh into the scene with dynamic textures.

+## Notes

+*  Thanks to Ogre, only .mesh files are accepted
+*  It is assumed that the mesh files already have a correct UV mapping